 Setting the Scene

 Filming for the Twin Peaks primarily took place in North Bend, Snoqualmie, and Fall City, Washington, three small rural communities located about 45 minutes east of downtown Seattle, along Interstate 90.
-There is a reason Lynch and Frost filmed here–just as in the series, these towns are known as mill and logging towns, with gorgeous country roads that wind along Snoqualmie River and through beautiful, yet haunting forests.
+There is a reason Lynch and Frost filmed here–just as in the series, these towns are known as small mill and logging towns, with gorgeous country roads that wind along Snoqualmie River and through beautiful, yet haunting forests.
 These towns also serve as gateway to Snoqualmie Pass, a mountain range in the Cascade mountains, with the namesake “twin peaks” visible from town.
 While visiting, especially staying at The Salish Lodge, one gets a sense of the unique eccentricity of the area.
-I could not help wonder if life imitated art or did art imitate life?
+I could not help wonder if life imitated art or art imitated life?

 Stop #1: Double R Diner (Twede’s Diner)